Leddar Technology Fundamentals

 In a Nutshell

-Leddar is essentially an ensemble of software, proprietary algorithms and know-hows, made available on ICs, and used to build various types of optical sensing devices.
+Leddar is essentially an ensemble of software, proprietary algorithms and know-hows, made available on ICs, and used to build various configurations of solid-state LiDAR sensors.
 The patented Leddar technology has been created, developed and commercialized by LeddarTech.

 Technology Abstract and Constitutive Elements

 Leddar works by emitting invisible pulses of light, reading the return echo of these pulses, and digitally converting and processing the signal to assess the presence and position of objects in its field of view.
 The shape, range and resolution of the detection zone can vary depending on the optical components (e.g.: lenses) used to build the sensing device.